 Defenses to the Breathalyzer test such as residual mouth alcohol, RFI (radio frequency interference from sources as various as radio antennas, cell phones, microwave ovens and even car radios) interfering with the machine's reading.
 There are specialized medical type defenses like ketosis, induced by Atkins type diets, GERD defenses based on acid reflux disease.
 Many law enforcement agencies in Monterey County use a Draeger EPAS DOJ model breathalyzer that has been shown to have numerous problems, as well as not having a slope detector capable of detecting residual mouth alcohol.
 Other defenses to breathalyzer tests are based on rising blood-alcohol where the test is taken considerably later in time than the driving occurred.

 Blood Test Defenses include rising blood-alcohol defenses as with the Breathalyzer above, and improper preservative ratios, yeast fermentation and other chemistry based defenses.
-It is also the job of the DUI Defense Attorney to save your driver’s license at the in-person DMV hearing.
-Some of the same defenses stated above apply as well as additional defenses based on the police officers’ paperwork and legal declarations to the DMV.
-Oftentimes the police record different times of testing and arrest that are not consistent or impossible, they give the chemical test prior to formally arresting the person, the lab reports are not signed at a time close enough to the sample’s analysis.
+It is also the job of the DUI Defense Attorney to save your driver's license at the DMV hearing.
+Some of the same defenses stated above apply as well as additional defenses based on the police officers' paperwork and legal declarations to the DMV.
+Oftentimes the police record different times of testing and arrest that are not consistent or impossible, they give the chemical test prior to formally arresting the person, the lab reports are not signed at a time close enough to the sample's analysis.
 For these various defenses to be properly identified and employed it is necessary to have skilled legal representation in the specific field of DUI Defense.
-At the Law Office of Thomas Vinson Nash we pride ourselves in our successful over 30 year winning record of defending people wrongly accused of Driving Under the Influence.
+At Monterey County DUI Guy we pride ourselves in our successful over 35 year winning record of defending people wrongly accused of Driving Under the Influence.

 Resource: DUI Attorney Blog